 Dr. Leif Burge is a professor at Okanagan College and a Senior Scientist, Fluvial Geomorphology with Stantec.
 His expertise is in solving applied river problems using hydraulic modelling, sediment management, sediment transport, river patterns, fluvial habitat, river stability, and river restoration.

-Chair of the Science Directors Board and Fellow, CRI
+Chair of the Fellows Board, CRI

 Dr. Simon Courtenay is a Professor in the School of Environment, Resources and Sustainability at the University of Waterloo.
 His expertise is in the development of monitoring programs that detect impacts of human activities and cumulative effects on aquatic ecology.